deepfence/terraform-azure-cloud-scanner/examples/tenant-subscriptions/README.md

-# Cloud scanner for Azure cloud<br/>[ Example: Tenant-Subscriptions ]
+# Cloud Scanner for Azure<br/>[ Example: Tenant-Subscriptions ]

-This module example deploys Cloud scanner in a single Azure cloud subscription.
-Cloud scanner will scan resources in all the subscription ids given as input.
+This module example deploys Cloud Scanner in a single Azure cloud subscription.
+Cloud Scanner will scan resources in all the subscription ids given as input.

 ### Notice